randall-coding/music-festival-gpt/blog/write-up.md

 For all bands in the list find 3 spotify song for each.
 Name and url.
 For each band wait 1 second between each api call.
 Write the bands+songs output to band_spotify.txt file; create it if it doesn't exist.
 ```

-Upon running this script, we see songs output for every band we found in `matches.txt`.
+Upon running the script, we see songs output for every band we found in `matches.txt`.
+The AI chose the right tool to use from spotify.yaml without us needing to tell it.

 ![matches_txt_good](https://github.com/randall-coding/coachella-gpt/assets/39175191/c9c8a301-02a0-46e4-b795-d8f4569c15c9)

 ## Mission 5: Ensure Reliable Outputs

-After 3 runs of the script or so ChatGPT started returning only a single output rather than alls bands found in `matches.txt`.
+After 3 runs of the script or so the AI started returning only a single output rather than alls bands found in `matches.txt`.

 ![single_output_error_console](https://github.com/randall-coding/coachella-gpt/assets/39175191/d072bea5-8c2a-4a47-bb95-ec2a77e20261)